davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ## Performance runs

-The following describes some initial performance runs on Hyperledger Fabric 2.5
+The following describes some initial performance runs on Hyperledger Fabric 2.5 builds

 ### Hardware and Topology